Rosnel14/Cellular_automata_Nemo/README.md

 starter code for our spring trimester life project

 I have doen the following:
-1 - Lifeform is abstrast, with reproduce as an abstract method.
+1 - Lifeform is abstract, with reproduce as an abstract method.
 To be alive you must be able to reproduce, but each creature does it differently.
 2 - Plant is also abstract
 3 - Grass is the only instantiable class